YLiu-101/YLiu-101.github.io/index.md

 ## What You'll Find Here

 - **Projects & Research**
-  Some mathematical/computer science tangents about some interesting things out there.
+  Some mathematical/computer science tangents about some interesting things I find.

 - **Philosophical Musings**
   Life is like one big math test.
 When I think I've found some answers, I'll share them with you.